Ant-Man and The Wasp: Quantumania: Meet the cast as MCU threequel lands on Disney+

 Other new addictions to the cast include The Good Place's William Jackson Harper as a character named Quaz, and Bill Murray as Kryler.

 Ant-Man and The Wasp: Quantumania's plot

 Ant-Man and The Wasp: Quantumania kicks off phase five of the MCU.
-In classic Marvel style, the studio has kept details of the plot under wraps, but you can imagine there'll be some shocks in store, and almost certainly ties to shows and films within the universe.
+We won't spoil anything, but there are plenty of shocks in store, as well as ties to shows and films within the universe.

 The official synopsis does reveal that Scott Lang (Rudd) and Hope Van Dyne (Lilly) head off to explore the Quantum Realm, "interacting with strange new creatures and embarking on an adventure that will push them beyond the limits of what they thought was possible."